Featured Designer - iHeartStitchArt March 27 2023

 Jen: Any plans for the year ahead?

 Having talked to Sarah on several occasions and having had the opportunity to interview her, I can't help but feel a connection with her.
-In the meantime, I am enjoying working on her bumblebee embroidery kit!
+In the meantime, I'm enjoying stitching her designs!

 You can check out more of the I Heart Stitch Art Collection at Red Thread Studio.